smallcham/discjvm/README.md

-# create c frame need rebuild, must create a new.
+# long covert maybe wrong, and need find where is the next NULL localvar from?